-Getting yearly fecal exams at your Iredell County veterinary clinic is the best way to keep your pet and your family safe from intestinal parasites.
+Getting yearly fecal exams at your Mooresville veterinary clinic is the best way to keep your pet and your family safe from intestinal parasites.
 Annual fecals give your veterinarian a chance to check for intestinal parasites before more serious conditions arise.

 What Fecal Exams Are For

 A fecal exam is a microscopic examination of your pet's feces, which is completed at your veterinarian's office.
 These annual fecals will help your vet to identify and treat any infections that could be compromising your pet's health, and even the health of members of your household.

 Parasites Detected by Fecal Exams

 Your vet will look for any signs of parasites such as hookworms and roundworms when performing fecal exams.
 These parasites can make pets irritable and uncomfortable, and could lead to many more serious issues.
 A number of parasites may even be transmitted to people.

 Intestinal parasites live in your pet's gastrointestinal tract, hiding them from view.
 That's why fecals are the best way to detect their presence.

 Common intestinal parasites in pets include hookworms, roundworms, tapeworms and whipworms.